-The Japanese public transportation system is one of the most efficient in the world.
+The Korean public transportation system is one of the most efficient in the world.
 Trains and buses are clean, frequent and run on schedule.
 Railroads run to almost every town, and where trains leave off, buses take over.
-Commercial air flights are available from Nagasaki, Fukuoka, Haneda, and Narita Airports (http://www.narita-airport.jp/en/index.html).
+Commercial air flights are available from Gimhae to Gimpo or Incheon International Airport.
 Taxis are plentiful and tipping is not expected.